Tabonx/BadParser/README.md

 # Bad Parser

 Bad Parser is a terrible JSON parser and tokenizer written in Swift.
-It Probably shouldn't be used, but here it is anyway.
+It probably shouldn't be used, but here it is anyway.

 ## Usage